Bahlazs/Secret-web-app/README.md

 - Store secrets with a unique identifier
 - Get the secrets with the unique identifier
 - Share the secret with an email.
+- Retrieve the secret with a random url.

 ## Setup guide